qut-dmrc/encrypt_all_the_things/encrypt_all_the_things_slides/index.md

 ## What is Tor Browser?

-* provides secure browser that doesn't leave traces (e.g. it does not store cookies)
+* provides more secure browser that avoids leaving traces (e.g. it does not store cookies)
-* onion-network (encrypted tunnel through encrypted tunnel through encrypted tunnel ...)
+* connects to websites through onion-network (encrypted tunnel through encrypted tunnel through encrypted tunnel ...)
 * does not prevent you from disclosing your identity e.g. by logging into Facebook

 ----